NHSDigital/software-engineering-quality-framework/practices/cloud-services.md

     * For stateless components use active-active configurations across AZs (e.g. running stateless containers across multiple AZs using [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/))
     * For stateful components, e.g. databases, consider use of active-active configurations across AZs (e.g. [Aurora Multi-Master](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-multi-master.html)), but be aware of the added complexity conflict resolution for asynchronous replication can bring and potential performance impact where synchronous replication is chosen.
   * Understand failover (e.g. [RDS failover](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#:~:text=Failover%20times%20are%20typically%2060%E2%80%93120%20seconds.)) and failed instance replacement times and engineer to accommodate these.
-* Prefer serverless platform as a service (PaaS) over infrastructure as a service (IaaS) (see [outsource bottom up](../patterns/outsource-bottom-up.md)).
 * Services should scale automatically up and down.
   * If possible, drive scaling based on metrics which matter to users (e.g. response time), but balance this with the benefits of choosing leading indicators (e.g. CPU usage) to avoid slow scaling from impacting user experience.
   * Understand how rapidly demand can spike and ensure scaling can meet these requirements.
 Balance scaling needs with the desire to avoid over provisioning and use [pre-warming](https://petrutandrei.wordpress.com/2016/03/18/pre-warming-the-load-balancer-in-aws/) of judiciously where required.
+Discuss this with the cloud provider well before go live they can assist with pre-warming processes ([AWS](https://aws.amazon.com/premiumsupport/programs/iem/)).
 * Infrastructure should always be fully utilised (if it isn't, it's generating waste).
   * Though balance this with potential need to run with some overhead to accommodate failed instance replacement times without overloading remaining instances.
 * Keep up to date.